New orca calf reported in southern resident J pod

 Reports of the new calf excited orca advocates on both sides of the border.
 The new calf is still so young its fetal folds are showing, and what will become white patches are still the orange color the new babies sport.

-Whale watchers spotted the baby off Vancouver Island and photos of the calf were published on a whale-watch company’s blog.
+Whale watchers spotted the baby off Vancouver Island, and photos of the calf were published on a whale-watch company’s blog.

 The Center for Whale Research, the keeper of whale demographics for the southern residents, and has not yet confirmed the report.